SagnikSaha01/SagnikSaha01/README.md

 # Hi, I'm Sagnik! 👋

 ## 🎓 About Me
 I'm a Computer Science student at **NC State University** and am passionate about full-stack development, machine learning, and building innovative solutions that solve real-world problems.
-Currently working as a Full Stack Developer at NC State's IT Engineering Department and as a Software Engineer at the Liquid Rocketry Lab.

 ## 🚀 Featured Projects